Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_04_MFAConditionalAccessandAADIdentityProtection.md

 In this task, you will review conditional access policy settings and create a policy that requires MFA when signing in to the Azure portal.

-1. In the Azure portal, navigate back to the **AdatumLab500-04** Azure Active Directory tenant blade.
+1. In the Azure portal, navigate back to the **AdatumLab500-04** Microsoft Entra ID tenant blade.

 1. On the **AdatumLab500-04** blade, in the **Manage** section, click on **Security**.